-All Licensees and BC Timber Sales recognize the importance of assessing stream crossings in a consistent manner and are committed to conforming to the DFA risk ranking system by April 1st 2007, with a 6-month variance.
+All Licensees and BC Timber Sales recognize the importance of assessing stream crossings in a consistent manner and are committed to conforming to the DFA risk ranking system.
 The Licensees and BC Timber Sales developed the risk ranking system in March 2006.
-Each Licensee/BC Timber Sales operation is working toward assessing all stream crossings in the Fort St. James AUTP in accordance with the risk-ranking standard, and will achieve conformity with this system by April 1st, 2007, variance of 6 months.
+Each Licensee/BC Timber Sales operation has assessed all existing stream crossings in the Fort St. James AUTP in accordance with the risk-ranking standard, and has achieved conformity with this system.
+The assessment of stream crossings according to the DFA risk ranking system has been fully incorporated into the operations of the Licensees and BC Timber Sales; therefore the target for this indicator has been revised.